Middle States Accreditation

-FIT is scheduled to complete the next Middle States self-study in academic year 2021-2022, and began preparation in fall 2019.
+FIT is scheduled to complete the next Middle States self-study in academic year 2021-2022.
+We began preparation in fall 2019.

-- Delivers an effective student learning experience (III)
+- delivers an effective student learning experience (III), and

-- And supports the overall student experience, both inside and outside the classroom (IV).
+- supports the overall student experience, both inside and outside the classroom (IV).

-- Uses planning and resources to ensure institutional improvement (VI),
+- uses planning and resources to ensure institutional improvement (VI), and

-- And is characterized by effective governance, leadership, and administration (VII).
+- is characterized by effective governance, leadership, and administration (VII).

 In most other countries, the government oversees the quality of higher education.
 In the United States, in contrast, a system of peer review through accrediting bodies developed.
 The U.S. government relies upon accreditors to oversee quality and to ensure that institutions comply with certain federal regulations.